 The fact that he never rose above the substantive rank of private, the lowest rank in the British Army, throws a lot of doubt about Malcolm Cecil’s suggestion that Mike Jeffery was “a high ranking intelligence officer”.

-A Move To Newcastle
+A Newcastle Life

 After leaving the army, Michael Jeffery moved to the north east in order to resume his academic education.
 For a while he studied languages and sociology at Kings College (now Newcastle University) as a mature student.
 Although I have been unable to find any definite proof, I believe that he began his studies at Kings College at the beginning of the 1956/57 academic year, just three months after leaving the army.

 While he was at Kings College, Mike Jeffery’s interest in both modern and traditional jazz led him first into being on the committee of the college’s own jazz club and then establishing his own club.
 He opened the University Jazz Club at the Cordwainers Hall, Newcastle in 1957 with an initial target audience of students.
 The club, which was situated in a busy part of Newcastle well away from Kings College, was only nominally linked to the university.
 The University Jazz Club did rather well as a jazz venue with Mike Jeffery picking up the profits.

 During his time at Kings College, Mike Jeffery crossed paths with a jazz musician who would later become a big part of his first major clubs in Newcastle.
 That person was bassist Tom Henderson who would later front his own band, the Tommy Henderson Quartet.

 Tom Henderson recalls his first meeting with Mike Jeffery: –